Dirtyboy1029/CopyCheck/README.md

 ## Usage:

 ### 1. Estimate the target LLM uncertainty based on the BLoB project.
-To accomplish our goal, we modified `my_bayesian_peft/run/main.py`.
+To accomplish our goal, we developed our code based on [BLoB](https://github.com/Wang-ML-Lab/bayesian-peft) and modified `bayesian_peft/run/main.py`.

      cd my_bayesian_peft
      bash scripts/my_script.sh